 All in all, if you are a newbie and want to learn basic skills, you should always go for a longboard.

-Go for the best brand and invest in a decent product so that you don’t have to spend a lot on maintenance later.
+Go for the best brand and invest in a decent product so you don’t have to spend much on maintenance later.